yahrdev/EnGram_sync/README.md

 - The first endpoint generates one test each time it's called.
 - The second endpoint updates the date and time when the test was displayed on the frontend.

 When the `gettests` endpoint is called, the app retrieves a fixed number of tests from the database and stores them in the cache.
-Users receive one test from the cache per call, so the app avoids making database requests for every endpoint call.
-The `updatestatus` endpoint ensures test variation by sorting the tests by the datetime_shown field, so users always receive the oldest available test.
+Users receive one test from the cache per call, which helps reduce database requests for every endpoint call.
+The retrieved tests are sorted by the datetime_shown field, ensuring users always receive the oldest available test.
+The `updatestatus` endpoint simply records the datetime when a test is shown, keeping the database up to date.

 ## Technologies Used